Spirituality

 Past Life Regression

-(follows a combination of the techniques of Dolores Cannon & Dr. Brian Weiss)
+An immersive journey into other lifetimes, using a synthesis of techniques inspired by Dolores Cannon & Dr. Brian Weiss